bachelor-2014/report/v2/tracking.md

 ## Droplet detection in EvoBot

 As described in the previous section, a lot of work in terms of droplet detection has been done in the Splotbot project.
-It makes sense to reuse at much as possible of the knowledge gained in that project.
+It makes sense to reuse as much as possible of the knowledge gained in that project.
 Careful considerations have gone into the choices of technology and algorithms of course, but the Splotbot report is seen as a credible source of information.